noodldocs/noodldocs.github.io/2.3/modules/validation/README.md

 });
 ```

-This can be used to validate that a password is formatted correctly and you can also use this module to make sure that two input fields match.
+The example above validates that a password is formatted correctly and that the **Password** and **ConfirmPassword** input fields match.

 ```javascript
 schema({